siraat-ai-academy/freelance-content-writing-suite-by-jamalu/04-email-copywriting/21-cold-outreach-emails.md

 - Enhances your **personal brand** — showing you're thoughtful, not pushy
 - Saves time with **pre-written, reusable frameworks** that still feel fresh

 Cold outreach is a delicate art.
-Jamalu helps you paint with empathy.
+Eks2 helps you paint with empathy.

 ---